The Psychology of Success: How Mindset Can Change Your Life

 First and foremost, it's crucial to grasp the difference between faith as a state and faith as an abstract notion of something.
 An abstract model of faith implies the existence of some ideal or goal somewhere ahead that we're striving toward.
 We might talk about faith in success, yet still feel insecure or doubt our abilities.
 This scenario resembles a mirage: we see the goal on the horizon, but it remains unattainable.

 Faith as a state is when you literally live your goal here and now.
-It's not just confidence that you'll achieve success; it's the certainty that success has already become part of your reality.
+It's not just confidence that you'll achieve success.
+It's the certainty that success has already become part of your reality.
 Imagine an actor on a theater stage: to convincingly play their role, they must fully transform into their character.
-They don't just know the lines and movements; they become their character with all their thoughts, emotions, and motivations.
+They don't just know the lines and movements.
+They become their character with all their thoughts, emotions, and motivations.

 Similarly, faith as a state requires us to fully immerse ourselves in what we desire.
 It's a state of mind and body where your thoughts, feelings, and actions are entirely synchronized with your ultimate goal.
-It's important to note that this isn't about self-deception or illusions; rather, it's about deep inner harmony with what you aim to achieve.
+It's important to note that this isn't about self-deception or illusions, rather, it's about deep inner harmony with what you aim to achieve.

 When a person is in a state of faith regarding their success or goal, their behavior starts to align with this internal state.
 For example, if a businessperson is confident that their project will succeed, they'll act with greater determination, make bold decisions, and find unconventional solutions to problems.
 Their internal conviction becomes the foundation for all subsequent actions, creating a domino effect: one successful initiative leads to another, amplifying the overall result.